MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 ## NAT Overview
 NAT gives a virtual machine access to network resources using the host computer's IP address and a port.

 Network Address Translation (NAT) is a networking mode designed to conserve IP addresses by mapping an external IP address and port to a much larger set of internal IP addresses.
-Basically, a NAT switch uses a NAT mapping table to route traffic from an IP Address and port number to the correct internal IP address and port associated with a device on the network (virtual machine, computer, container, etc.)
+Basically, a NAT switch uses a NAT mapping table to route traffic from an IP Address and port number to the correct internal IP address associated with a device on the network (virtual machine, computer, container, etc.)

 Additionally, NAT allows multiple virtual machines to host applications that require identical (internal) communication ports by mapping these to unique external ports.